Proud to be celebrating 170 years in business

 If you would like to contact one of our employment law solicitors for employees in Hampshire and the Isle of Wight, please call 02392 660261.
 Alternatively, please fill out this simple contact form, and we will respond promptly.

-Why work with our employment law for employees’ lawyers?
+Why work with our team?

 Biscoes has a specialist employment law department with many years of combined experience ready to help employees through a range of workplace disputes and legal challenges.
 Our expertise ensures we are well placed to help individuals navigate tricky workplace situations and reach fair outcomes, even in the most complex circumstances.